Juan Idiarte Borda: Background

 Originating from the Uruguayan department of Soriano, which he was to represent in Uruguay's chamber of deputies, Idiarte was a member of the Colorado Party, which dominated the country's politics for many years.

 President of Uruguay

 On March 21, 1894 Duncan Stewart, interim President of Uruguay stepped down, and Idiarte replaced him in that office.

 Strife on various fronts

 Idiarte's presidency was beset by a number of severe difficulties which found their origins in a host of commercial, ideological and personality issues, in the background of Uruguay's intermittent Civil War.
 In addition, the nature of the ruling Colorado Party of the period was seen as particularly fractious.

 Public works

 Idiarte's term of office, however, was also characterized by a program of public works.
 This included the development of the Port of Montevideo and the establishment of a national Bank.

 Social welfare

+Law 2408 of 1895, for instance, established the National Hygiene Council, also dependent on the Ministry of Government, with fundamentally regulatory and control functions.
+Additionally, it was responsible for 18 Departmental Councils, which took the presence of the health authority to every corner of the country.

-In 1896, social security protection for teachers was introduced.
+In 1896, social security protection for teachers was introduced, with the establishment of a teachers’ pension and retirement fund.